 From the Parochial Vicar’s Desk

-Have a blessed and joyful week.
+Have a joyful and peaceful week,

 Fr.
 Franklin Ezeorah